FaridhaF/Goodcabs-Adhoc-Analysis-Report/README.md

 | Coimbatore     | 21,104      | 11.15           | 166.98            | 5.0%                                |
 | Lucknow        | 64,299      | 11.76           | 147.18            | 15.1%                               |

-** the above result helps in accessing trip volume, pricing efficiency and each city'c contribution to the overall trip count **
+**The above result helps in accessing trip volume, pricing efficiency and each city'c contribution to the overall trip count**